 Judge Walker has tried cases across the state and in federal court.
 He has argued appeals before the Maine Supreme Judicial Court and the First Circuit Court of Appeals in Boston and has been selected for recognition in respected peer-reviewed legal publications.
 As a judge, he has spoken with recovering addicts and caregivers on the issue of opioid addiction and its intersection with the criminal justice system.
 He received a B.A. in philosophy from the University of Maine, and graduated with honors from the University of Maine School of Law in 2000.

 The graduation ceremony will be held at 10:00 am on Saturday, May 25, at Merrill Auditorium in Portland.
-Maine Law will award seventy-six J.D. degrees, twelve LL.M. degrees, and one J.S.D. degree.
+Maine Law will award seventy-six J.D. degrees and twelve LL.M. degrees.
 The keynote address will be presented by Joseph Cassidy, president of Southern Maine Community College.
 Family and friends are welcome to attend the ceremony, and tickets are not required.